Most people have 'preserved' super. That is, we ‘preserve’ your savings for you until you reach the minimum age set by law.

 |1 July 1963 - 30 June 1964||59|

 |After 30 June 1964||60|

-When you reach preservation age, you can access your super as long as you are permanently retired, have reached age 65, or changed jobs since turning 60.
+When you reach preservation age, you can access your super as long as you're permanently retired, have reached age 65, or have changed jobs since turning 60.

-If you haven't permanently retired, you still may be able to access part of your super via a transition to retirement strategy.
+If you haven't permanently retired, you may still be able to access part of your super through a transition to retirement strategy.